-While Western doctors have begun to accept the benefits of complimentary care in regards to fertility enhancement, many view the use of Yoga for Fertility solely as a stress reliever.
+While Western doctors have begun to accept the benefits of complementary care in regards to fertility enhancement, many view the use of Yoga for Fertility solely as a stress reliever.
 I sat down with celebrity yoga instructor Kristin McGee, who was kind enough to share how yoga helps relieve stress as well as other benefits yoga can bring to the fertility journey.

 Understanding and developing on the idea that a woman’s body and mind can become rigid when experiencing infertility, Kristin explains other areas where Yoga for Fertility will help on the journey towards fertility.

-KT: Women undergoing an IVF or IUI treatment are advised not to engage in extreme physical exercise due to fear of irritating enlarged ovaries.
+Women undergoing an IVF or IUI treatment are advised not to engage in extreme physical exercise due to fear of irritating enlarged ovaries.
 Is yoga different?
 Can it provide a vessel for smoother activity?

-KM: The gentle movement of yoga is good for women so they don’t get too stagnate.
+The gentle movement of yoga is good for women so they don’t get too stagnate.
 Hip opening postures bring blood flow to the pelvic floor, ovaries, uterus, and abdominal regions.
 It’s the same idea as acupuncture in that it’s trying to bring blood flow for stimulation.
-These areas need to be lose and open and flowing for life to evolve.
+These areas need to be loose and open and flowing for life to evolve.

 Connecting with Your Body

 Many women experiencing infertility can disconnect from their bodies as a defense mechanism.
 Medical monitoring, painful injections, lack of exercise, task-driven sex, and monthly “failures” are common trails women face.
 Although the human psyche can only withstand so much, shouldn’t we be most connected and aware of our female form when trying to welcome new life?